reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 The `Files.list()` method we saw above is non-recursive i.e.; the subdirectories are not traversed.
 What if you need to visit the subdirectories too?
 The `Files.walk()` method returns a stream of Path elements by recursively walking the file tree rooted at a given directory.

-Let’s look at an example to understand more.

 #### Example 11

+Let’s look at an example to understand more:

 ```java
 try (Stream<Path> stream = Files